alexpolt/alexpolt.github.io/src/color-throne.md

 ##Color Throne - Brain Gymnastics

   Made my first Android app and released it on Google Play.
-It's a game, reminds of Tetris, but with a comletely different game mechanics.
+It's a game, reminds of Tetris, but with a completely different game mechanics.
 You need not only to rotate blocks but also rotate
 	colors to make it match other colors.
 Any matching colors disappear.

   During programming I came to appreciate a state machines.
 It nicely partitioned the flow of the